T0R4X/T0R4X/README.md

 🟢 - You may int with me freely and anytime!!

-🌙 - Mostly used and usually offtb, busy or playing something (sometimes with dni/s) ,, int and cxh unless stated otherwise
+🌙 - Always on this ,  usually offtb, busy, gaming (sometimes with dni/s) ,, int and cxh unless stated otherwise

-⛔️ - Mostly Dni/s in name (or not) .
-Dniuid/bf , iwcaution .
+⛔️ - Dni/s in name (or not) .
+Dniuid/bf (Mostly) , iwcaution .

 </details>